Credit Card Consolidation

 - You likely have a lower interest rate.

-- Your four credit cards are paid off.
+- Your four credit cards have a zero balance.

 - Your debt will be paid off faster.